Quality Improvement in Hospice Care

 Quality Improvement Project: International Cancer Center

-Although QI is a fairly new concept in hospice/palliative care, one group of clinical researchers implemented an intervention to improve efficiency of care in a palliative care setting.
-According to a 2021 study in BMJ, the Palliative Care Department at an international tertiary care center observed that patients on palliative care occupied 35% – 50% of all beds in the Comprehensive Cancer Center [5].
+Although QI is a relatively new concept in hospice/palliative care, one group of clinical researchers implemented an intervention to improve the efficiency of care in a palliative care setting.
+According to a 2021 study in BMJ, the Palliative Care Department at an international tertiary care center observed that patients on palliative care occupied 35% – 50% of all beds in the Comprehensive Cancer Center (5).

 The bed overcapacity contributed to staff shortages and increased provider workloads.
-According to the study, bed overcapacity also contributes to disruption of services, including emergency room (ER), internal medicine, and surgery by displaced patients with cancer and unplanned ER visits.
+According to the study, bed overcapacity also disrupts services, including emergency room (ER), internal medicine, and surgery, by displacing patients with cancer and unplanned ER visits.
 The length of hospital stay was also impacted, with patients staying for an average of 28 days.

-The Palliative Care Department established a QI team to implement a new project aimed at decreasing the bed occupancy rate.
+The Palliative Care Department established a QI team to implement a new project to decrease bed occupancy.

 Collecting and Reviewing the Data

 First, data was collected, including bed occupancy rates, length of stay days, average number of unplanned ER visits, and cost of care for patients on palliative care.
-Review of data revealed an average bed occupancy of 30 (out of 87 total beds in the cancer center), average length of stay of 28 days, average of 7.9 collective unplanned ER visits in a year, and collective annual cost of care at $18,170,000.
+Data review revealed an average bed occupancy of 30 (out of 87 total beds in the cancer center), average length of stay of 28 days, an average of 7.9 collective unplanned ER visits in a year, and the collective annual cost of care of $18,170,000.

 Establishing the QI Team

-- Coming to a consensus of team members’ roles and responsibilities
+• Coming to a consensus on the team members’ roles and responsibilities

 The team planned frequent multidisciplinary meetings to address weekly challenges, obstacles, and successes.